Should You Cite Sources at the Bottom of a Blog Post for SEO?

 To an extent, that's a personal preference.
 In some ways, it comes down to what you want to get out of your audience.
 I prefer my links to stand out and draw attention so people know they're there.
 Some marketers theorize that blue underlined contextual links are best for SEO, as they are more likely to be instantly recognizable as links and give search engines context for that link.

-References At The Bottom of an Article
+References At The Bottom Of An Article

 Other people want the focus to be on the text itself, with a minimum of other distractions, so they choose to make the links blend in by removing the underline or coloring the hyperlink the same as their standard text.
 This practice may hurt their SEO as it's confusing to the reader.